prajwalita17/msvsd8tsram/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104830557/218010876-af06f84e-8d51-47b2-8ded-4adda43f5560.png)

-We can not that the graph of out vs time for both pre-layout simulation and post layout simulation are similar.
+We can note that the graph of out vs time for both pre-layout simulation and post layout simulation are similar.
 Pre-layout simulation considers zero net delays and parasitic capacitances, hence the timing values are more optimistic.
 Post- layout simulation includes parasitic capacitance and non-zero netdelays, hence the timing values are more accurate.